 Protein (25% of performance plate)

-Reserve this section for lean protein sources.
-This could be grilled chicken, fish, tofu, or legumes for plant-based options.
+Reserve this section of your plate for lean protein sources.
+This could be grilled chicken, fish, tofu, tempeh or legumes for plant-based options.

 Color-vegetables and fruits (25-50% of performance plate)